 Total funding for the academic year, including these terms, may not exceed \$40,000, the maximum yearly scholarship amount.
-The summer term is considered part of the upcoming academic year (i.e., summer 2018, fall 2018, spring 2019).
-Please consider the anticipated cost of attendance for the regular academic year in deciding whether to apply for special term funding from the foundation.
+The summer term is considered part of the upcoming academic year.
+Please consider the anticipated cost of attendance for the regular academic year in deciding whether to apply for special term funding from the Foundation.

-To discuss the possibility of utilizing summer study to meet your academic needs and to obtain the Summer Study Request form that is used to request funding for all special terms, contact your educational adviser.
+To discuss the possibility of utilizing summer study to meet your academic needs and to obtain the Summer Study Request form that is used to request funding for all special terms, contact your educational adviser early in the spring term.

 The Cooke Foundation will notify you as to whether your request has been approved.
-The foundation may revoke summer or special term scholarship approval if your academic performance in the preceding term is unsatisfactory.
+The Foundation may revoke summer or special term scholarship approval if your academic performance in the preceding term is unsatisfactory.